solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 stage created features for activation.
 In the future, this authority could be replaced by validator governance.

-The multi-signature authority stages a feature for activation by invoking the Feature Gate program's `StageFeatureForActivation` instruction.
+The multi-signature authority stages a feature for activation by invoking a new Feature Gate program instruction: `StageFeatureForActivation`.
 This instruction
 expects:

 - Data: The feature ID